4meta5/notes/Blockchain/Parity/governance.md

 basic idea: just because the process is informal and NOBODY understands it doesn't mean that it doesn't work...this is a red herring for sure

 ## Binding On-Chain Governance

+-- If there is a power law distribution and only a few forks are ever successful, then do we really have a choice to fork blockchains?
+We treat this as if it is a bona fide mechanism for voicing dissent when, in reality, it represents a false choice.
+If I disagree with a protocol upgrade and am in the minority, it is probably not worth dissenting if it means sacrificing the network effects enjoyed by the existing community.
+Sure, I can stand by my principles, but if that means losing capital as well as future support from core developers, it seems obvious that the choice never really existed.
+Instead of pretending that hard forks offer users a legitimate voice, why can't we accept that informal governance is often just as coercive as mandatory software upgrades?

+-- fear mongering on tap (Vlad); a lot of this sounds a lot like what people said before blockchains

 In *Cypherpunks*, Jeremie Zimmerman argues that "policy has to adapt to society, and not the other way around".
 He expands on his point, claiming that "good policy looks at the world and adapts to it in order to correct what is wrong and enable what is good.
 I'm convinced that when you enable the most powerful industrial actors to decide what policy should be, you don't go that way".